 Senate passes major spending deal that now heads to House

+But with a prior deadline of midnight tonight to fund the government, the Senate made sure to have a stopgap measure in place, which funds the government through December 30, because even if everything sails smoothly, it's possible the bill may not make it to President Joe Biden's desk by midnight.

-"This is one of the most significant appropriations packages we have done in a very long time," Senate Majority Leader Chuck Schumer said on the Senate floor Thursday afternoon.
+"This is one of the most significant appropriations packages we have done in a very long time," Senate Majority Leader Chuck Schumer said on the Senate floor Thursday afternoon regarding the omnibus deal.
 "The range of people it helps is large indeed.
 After a lot of hard work and compromise, the Senate is funding the government with an aggressive investment in American families, workers, and national defense."

 The bill funds the military and government agencies through Sept.
 30, 2023.
 It includes pay raises for service members and government workers, nearly $40 billion in emergency aid to areas struck by public disasters, and over $44 billion in aid for Ukraine.